astronomer/docs/astro/pipeline-alerts.md

 Follow this guide to set up your Slack or PagerDuty to receive alerts from Astro and then configure your Deployment to send alerts in certain circumstances.

 :::info
-Pipeline failure alerts are available with the following software versions Astro Runtime versions 7.1.0 and greater.
+Pipeline failure alerts are available with Astro Runtime versions 7.1.0 and greater.
 :::

 ## Prerequisites

 - An [Astro project](develop-project.md).
 - An [Astro Deployment](create-deployment.md).
-Your Deployment must run Astro Runtime 7.1.0 or later to configure task run duration alerts.
+Your Deployment must run Astro Runtime 7.1.0 or later to configure Pipeline failure alerts.
 - Slack workspace and/or PagerDuty service.

 ## Step 1: Configure your communication channel